-A Residency Questionnaire along with the required documentation must be submitted to the Admissions & Records Office before the start of the term (not the start date of the course) and by the deadline published in the Schedule of Classes to be considered for a residency adjustment.
-Residency Questionnaires submitted after the start of the term will be considered for the next term.
+A Residency Questionnaire along with the required documentation must be submitted to the Admissions & Records Office before the start of the term (not the start date of the course) and by the deadline published in the schedule of classes to be considered for a residency adjustment.
+Residency Questionnaires submitted after the start of the term may be considered for the next term.

-The Residency Questionnaire must be accompanied by documentation verifying the student’s intent to become a California resident, evidence of physical presence in California, and/or evidence of financial independence.
-Title 5, sections 54002-54028 and Education Code, section 68040 clearly state that the burden of proof to clearly demonstrate both physical presence in California and intent to establish California residence lies with the student.
+The Residency Questionnaire must be accompanied by documentation verifying the student’s physical presence coupled with intent to become a California resident and/or evidence of financial independence.
+Title 5 54026 clearly states that the burden is on the student to demonstrate both physical presence in California and intent to establish California residence.
 Failure to provide requested residency information will result in a determination of non-resident.

-The Residency Questionnaire Form with complete instructions is available online; log into the MyCOD Student Portal, and under the WebAdvisor button, click on A&R forms.
-Questions regarding residency should be directed to the Admissions & Records Office at (760) 773-2516.
+The Residency Questionnaire Form is available online by logging into the MyCOD Student Portal.
+Questions regarding residency should be directed to the Admissions & Records Office at firstname.lastname@example.org.

-If you do not have the required documentation the State requires for residency determination by the College, you will need to pay the out-of-state fees due or drop your classes before the term begins so you are not responsible to pay the fees; failure to drop classes before the term begins will result in you paying the non-resident fees.
-This is a State audited item and fees cannot be changed.
-NOTE: If you are applying and enrolling during the first week of the term, you are responsible for fees due regardless of residency; it is too late to request or submit a Residency Questionnaire for the term in which you are applying.
+If you do not have the required documentation the state requires for residency determination by the College, you will need to pay the out-of-state fees and/or drop your classes before the term begins so you are not responsible to pay the fees.
+Failure to drop classes before the term begins and/or by the published course deadlines may result in you paying nonresident fees.
+This is a state audited item and fees cannot be changed.
+NOTE: If you are applying and enrolling during the first week of the term, you may be responsible for fees due regardless of residency.

-Applicants who are not U.S. citizens must provide proof of immigration status.
+Applicants who are not U.S. citizens may need to provide proof of immigration status.

-Applicants who are U.S. citizens but have resided in California for less than two years, much provide proof of:
+Applicants who are U.S. citizens but have resided in California for less than two years must provide proof of:

 - Financial independence

-A student who has established financial independence may be classified as a resident if the student has demonstrated clearly physical presence and intent to be a California resident for one year prior to the residence determination date.
+A student who has established financial independence may be classified as a resident if the student has demonstrated clearly physical presence and intent to be a California resident for 1 year and 1 day prior to the residence determination date.